 Bathroom: Bath with shower, basin, w.c.

-Bedroom 1: Double bed (4), chest of drawers, wardrobe, bed side cabinet, view over field
+Bedroom 1: Double bed (4'6"), chest of drawers, wardrobe, bedside cabinet, view over fields

-Bedroom 2: 2 x Single beds (3'6"), bed side table, wardrobe, hanging pegs and blanket chest, bay window
+Bedroom 2: Twin beds (3'), bedside table, wardrobe, hanging pegs and blanket chest, bay window

-GARDEN & PARKING: Private grass area at side of cottage and small slate patio with garden bench, table two chairs and BBQ at rear. (not enclosed) Parking for 2 cars (shared parking space with neighbours, so 4 cars in total).
+GARDEN & PARKING: Private grass area at side of cottage and small slate patio with garden bench, table two chairs and barbecue at rear (garden not enclosed).
+Parking for 2 cars (shared parking space with neighbours, so 4 cars in total).

 Power and Heat: Electricity and gas included in rent; gas c.h./hot water

-Bedding and Linen: Bed linen, bath and tea towels provided (please bring your own beach towels)
+Bedding and Linen: Bed linen and towels provided (please bring your own beach towels)

-Baby Equipment: Child removable stair gate, change mat, sink step, Cot (Mothercare travel) and child cot/bedside for slightly older children is provided; other equipment may be hired - see hire page.
+Baby Equipment: Removable stairgate, change mat, sink step, cot (Mothercare travel) and child cot/bedside for slightly older children is provided; other equipment may be hired - see hire page.

-NOTES: No smoking.
+NOTES: No smoking, no pets, no short breaks.
 WiFi provided.
+Important information about internet usage.
 Mobile reception varies.
+Information about mobile phone coverage.
 The cottage is on a main road, so care must be taken with children and animals.